Share with others:

 Chiropractic Techniques Used

-The chiropractic approach is determined based on the individual’s condition, mobility needs, and overall spinal health.
+The chiropractic approach or treating techniques at CSC is determined based on the individual’s condition, mobility needs, and overall spinal health.
 Techniques include:

-While some methods, such as Diversified and Gonstead, use rotational forces, these are not typically recommended for individuals with disc issues, arthritis, or spinal instability.
-Instead, gentler, non-rotatory techniques such as Activator, SOT, and Thompson Drop are prioritized to support spinal alignment without excessive joint stress.
+While some methods, such as Diversified and Gonstead, use rotational forces, these are not typically recommended for individuals with spinal disc issues (bulging discs, protrusions, prolapsed, extrusions & herniated discs), spinal arthritis, or spinal instability (spondylolisthesis).
+Instead, gentler, non-rotatory techniques such as Activator, SOT, and Thompson Drop are prioritized to support spinal alignment without excessive joint stress, especially when it comes to non-invasive slip disc care in KL.

 Physiotherapy & Movement-Based Techniques